 Boss Katana Air – $399 / £400

-A fully wireless 30-watt amp that includes a bluetooth transmitter for your guitar.
-Boss’s Tone Studio app offers 50 effects with COSM modelling and impressive amp voices.
+There is so much to recommend the Katana Air.
+It is fully wireless 30-watt amp with a bluetooth transmitter for your guitar.
+The Tone Studio app offers 50 effects with COSM modelling and incredible amp voices.

 - PRICE: $299